madExcept Settings (Tab 1)

 You can click on the tabs in the left side of the image:

-The first option include minimal debug info only gives you the option to tell madExcept to not include function names and line numbers into your binary (exe/dll/bpl) file.
-The one and only motivation for activating this option should be protection from reverse engineering.
+If you disable the option link in function names and line numbers, madExcept will only store the function addresses into your exe/dll file, but no unit names, function names and line numbers.
+The one and only motivation for doing this would be protection from reverse engineering.
 Without function names and line numbers reverse engineers have no advantage from the fact that you're using madExcept.
-However, *you* have a disadvantage: The bug reports you'll get from your customers will miss function names and line numbers.
-You can compile such "bad" bug reports to full bug reports by using the tool "madCompileBugReport".
+However, *you* have a disadvantage: The bug reports you'll get from your customers will miss function names and line numbers, obviously.
+You can "compile" such bug reports to full bug reports by using the tool "madCompileBugReport".
 This tool needs access to the "mad" file which madExcept created when your binary file got compiled & linked.
+So if you want to use madExcept this way, it is your responsibility to store the "mad" file for every release build of your software.

 runtime checks...